LOADING

 Soils are alive with billions of organisms, viral, bacterial, and fungal, many still unknown and unnamed, that enable all life on earth and that enable plant health: the soil biome.
 For food gardens as well as ornamental gardens and lawns, this is the time to focus on your soil’s biome, as well as, incidentally, becoming a backyard soil biologist.

-Soil testing is always recommended for more information about what is taking place below ground; find testing labs at bit.ly/soiltesting_MVT.
+Soil testing is always recommended for more information about what is taking place below ground; find testing labs at .
 You identify the use of the sample you are submitting: lawn, orchard, ornamental, or vegetable garden.
 While awaiting results, there are several options for feeding and building your soil’s biome: plant a cover crop; mulch the surface; apply aged animal manure; or top-dress with a thin layer of compost.

 Cover cropping for winter: Use a “winter soil builder mix,” or winter rye.
 Mulch materials could include straw, grass clippings, leaf and pine needle mulch, compost, and cardboard.
 Some of these may introduce weeds into the garden, but down the road, high organic content will make weeding far easier.